 Suboxone Treatment: What to Expect

+This article discusses suboxone treatment and what to expect.
 Medication-Assisted Treatment (MAT) is the use of medications, in combination with counseling and behavioral therapies, to treat opioid and alcohol addiction.
 Research shows this “whole-patient” approach helps to successfully treat addiction, prevent opioid overdose, sustain recovery.

 Suboxone, which contains the ingredients buprenorphine and naltrexone, is approved by the Food and Drug administration (FDA) to treat opioid addiction.